MicrosoftDocs/memdocs/windows-365/enterprise/provisioning.md

 ### Deleting a provisioning policy
 A provisioning policy can only be [deleted](delete-provisioning-policy.md) if it’s not assigned to any Azure AD groups.

 Removing the targeting of a provisioning policy that was used for successful Cloud PC provisioning puts the Cloud PCs into a grace period.
-When the grace period expires, the Cloud PCs is deleted automatically.
+When the grace period expires, the Cloud PCs are deleted automatically.

 ### Provisioning policy conflict resolution